microservices-kata/petstore-infrastructure/quick-setup/README.md

 ## 4. Test connection

 ```
+$ ansible all -i hosts.dev -m ping
-$ ansible all -m ping
+$ ansible all -i hosts.prod -m ping
 ```

-You should see green `SUCCESS` for each node configured in `hosts` file.
+You should see green `SUCCESS` for each node configured in inventory files.
 If any thing goes wrong, fix them before continue.

 > If you didn't put ssh key to the remote machines in step 1, you should add `--ask-pass` parameter, ansible will prompt input password when executing.